How to Choose a Mortgage Lender in New York: Ultimate Guide

 A conventional fixed-rate mortgage will have the same interest rate for the life of the loan.

-And as mentioned above, the initial period of payment will see you making a smaller dent in your principal with a good chunk of interest.
+As mentioned above, the initial payment period will see you making a minor dent in your principal with a good chunk of interest.

-However, as you eventually pay more into the principal, your monthly payments chipping away at the principal will start to compound.
+However, as you eventually pay more into the principal, your monthly payments chipping away at the principal will compound.

 After this introductory period, however, the rate will fluctuate with market interest rates.